The Underestimated Doctrine of Conversion

 But start with Jared Wilson’s reflections on the beauty of the doctrine and Owen Strachan’s historical observations.
 Thomas Schreiner and Steve Wellum also help us to get our doctrine right.
 This is critical, friends.
 Owen’s piece especially will help you to see why, as will Bobby Jamieson’s instructive book review on Revival and Revivalism.

 Once you’ve got the doctrine right, you need to think about how it connects to the life of the church.
-For that purpose we’ve called in Jeramie Rinne, Michael Lawrence, Mike Mckinley, and Shai Linne.
+For that purpose we’ve called in Jeramie Rinne, Michael Lawrence, Mike McKinley, and Shai Linne.
 Zach Schlegel’s review of Finally Alive might also surprise you with its pastoral insight.

 There is underestimated power in the doctrine of conversion, but only if we get it right.
 Have you?
 Have your people?
 Does it show up in the habits, practices, and structures of your church’s life together?